 About Burnt Hill Cattle Co.
 LLC.

 Burnt Hill Cattle Co.
 LLC. is a multi-species regenerative grazing operation in Southern Illinois managed by fourth-generation farmer, Logan Karcher.
 Burnt Hill takes great pride not only in their land but livestock as well.
 The cattle, sheep, and pigs on The Hill are raised antibiotic and hormone free with minimum inputs.
-We believe in regenerative Ag to build not only healthy livestock but healthy soils.
+They believe in regenerative Ag to build not only healthy livestock but healthy soils.
 Learn more…

 If you are no longer able to attend and need to cancel your registration, please contact us at 217-840-2128.